the-database/mpv-upscale-2x_animejanai/README.md

 To confirm upscaling status, press `ctrl+J` to view upscaling stats.
 This shows the current profile, and the currently running upscaling models if any.

-The player is preconfigured to upscale with 2x_AnimeJaNai models, and makes 3 upscaling profiles available by default.
+The player is preconfigured to upscale with the 2x_AnimeJaNai V3.1 models, and makes 3 upscaling profiles available by default.
 The available profiles are described in more detail below.
 Any of these profiles can be selected on the fly using the keybinding listed below.

 |Profile | Description | Keybinding | Minimum recommended GPU for upscaling 1080p to 4k |
 |-|-|-|-|